lakshmi-intechcode/jng_instr_folder/7_adv_python/README.md

 * Kwargs stand for Keyword Arguments.
 They act almost the same as Args
 * If you had a named argument with a key, you can use kwargs
 * They are some funky Python syntax.
 I have not seen kwargs used in another language other than Python.
-Nonetheless it can be useful in some use cases.
+Nonetheless it can be very useful in some use cases.
-* `**kwargs` allow us to pass in an unknown amount of arguments to a method using a KEYWORD
+* `**kwargs` allow us to pass in an unknown amount of arguments to a method as long as they are key:value pairs.
+Hence why we call them "keyword arguments"

 ```
-kwargs = {"first_name":"Volder", "last_name": "Mort"}
+names = {"first_name":"Volder", "last_name": "Mort"}

 def hello(**kwargs):
 	if len(kwargs) > 0:
 		for key,value in kwargs.items():
 			print("Your {x} is {y}".format(x = key, y = value))

-hello(**kwargs)
+hello(**names)
 ```

+* Also, checkout .keys(), .values(), and .items() methods for dictionaries if you haven't seen them yet!

 ***Five Min Exercise***